 - 1. Remain in good academic standing as required by the Progression Standards of the DPT Program. - 2.
-Follow all procedures as described above in the event that he/she finds him/herself in a circumstance where good standing is at risk.
+Follow all procedures as described above in the event that the student identifies their good standing is at risk.
 Appeals to the ARC begin with a written request to the Program Director and may require that the student be available for discussion with the ARC.
 Students will provide responses to the ARC in the time frame designated in notification letters to allow for smooth and timely resolutions. - 3.
-Recognize that he/she may not bring any other party to an ARC meeting, including other students, members of his/her family, or legal representation, as this process is one of an academic nature between the student and the DPT program.
+Recognize that the student may not bring any other party to an ARC meeting, including other students, members of their family, or legal representation, as this process is one of an academic nature between the student and the DPT program.